Jon Morgan

 An LLC operating agreement is a legal contract between the members of an LLC.
 It outlines how the business will be conducted and managed so that there is no disagreement about it later on.

-Montana doesn’t require LLCs to have an operating agreement, but having one can reduce conflict and better management of your LLC.
+Montana doesn’t require LLCs to have an operating agreement, but having one can reduce conflict and improve the management of your LLC.

-An LLC operating agreement is not filed with the state but is kept with the LLC's records.
+An LLC operating agreement is not filed with the state but is kept in the LLC's records.
 The importance of an operating agreement is that it is legally enforceable.

 Even if you have a copy of the LLC's articles, this doesn’t replace operating agreements and can be revoked by members at any time.